nmacinnis/resume/resume.rst

 **Technical Lead Software Engineer**
 *Jan 2012 - Present*

-- Technical lead of Server Side Development team
+- Technical lead of Server Side Development team.
 - Performed code reviews and trained other developers.
 - Introduced code quality standards based on code reviews (mandated) and testability (measured by coverage) to promote long term maintainability of the software.
 - Wrote a library for working with Directed Acyclic Graphs and implemented a workflow/approvals system using it.